-But in front of many TVs, the real question is: what Super Bowl snack are we eating?
 Whether you prefer hot wings or boxes of pizza, snacks are a fixture for every Super Bowl party.
-So even though we don't have a team in the big game this year (maybe next year, Bears), we wanted to celebrate the Super Bowl by asking one very important questions:
+So even though we don't have a team in the big game this year (maybe next year, Bears), we wanted to celebrate the Super Bowl by asking one very important question:

 If you and your career were a Super Bowl snack... what would you be?